 As the siege of Gaza continues, currently 2.3 million citizens are cut from accessing basic needs for survival, including clean water, food, medical supplies, and hygiene and sanitation services.
 Food is a fundamental human right, not to be used as a weapon of war.
 Israel’s genocidal policies are systematically destroying food chains and means of sufficiency including vital agricultural and fishing infrastructure.

-As an immediate measure, we write as a collective voice to urge the Australian government to extend their position from support for the UN resolution for a humanitarian ceasefire, to call for an immediate and permanent ceasefire, as well as the opening of Gaza to full humanitarian relief efforts, including safe access to medical aid, food, water, and fuel.
-We urge the government to exert all possible influence with Australia’s international partners to do the same.
+As an immediate measure, we write as a collective voice to urge the Australian Government to sanction Israel, end the two-way arms trade, call for an immediate and permanent ceasefire and the the opening of Gaza to full humanitarian relief efforts, including safe access to medical aid, food, water, and fuel.
+We urge the Government to exert all possible influence with Australia’s international partners to do the same.

-More than 18,400 Palestinians have reportedly been killed since the start of Israel’s military operations.
-This includes more than 4,000 women and 7,000 children.
-Tens of thousands are reported to have been injured, and many are missing, presumably under the rubble.
+More than 62,686 Palestinians have reportedly been killed since the start of Israel’s military operations.
+157,951 are reported to have been injured, and thousands of people remain missing.

 At the 8th La Via Campesina conference in Bogotá, Colombia, our hearts ached for our Palestinian comrades who shared their on the ground accounts of aggression.
 They shared that farmers continue to be denied access to their fields and face violence from Israeli forces including state-sponsored settler violence, and families’ boats have been a part of targeted attacks, completely destroying access to sustenance.